 Pierre Cassar, the recently-appointed Chief Executive Officer of the Broadcasting Authority is just 38 years old and he’s been in the hot seat of Maltese broadcasting for the past five months.
 He talks to Charlot Zahra about the main challenges facing broadcasting in Malta, the digital switchover and the state of play of the media market, among other things

+You have been in the post for only a few months now.
+What are the main challenges facing Maltese broadcasting right now?
 One of the major challenges Maltese broadcasting is currently facing is the transition to digital broadcasting.
 Government is committed to switch off analogue terrestrial television broadcasts by the end of next year.

 The Broadcasting Authority (BA), together with the Malta Communications Authority (MCA), is conducting a very detailed exercise to ensure that this transition is made.